 Read the disclaimers / terms below.

-I couldn't have created BLONKS without the technical contributions of some lovely people!
-Here they are:
+I couldn't have launched BLONKS in May '22 without the technical contributions of some lovely people!

 - Brecht Devos published code for encoding in base64, which is needed for on-chain and in-browser rendering svgs.